You don’t have to take an exotic trip to South America to find superfoods to supercharge your body.

 This superfood is high in antioxidants, can improve blood flow and even lower your blood pressure.

-I’ll usually toss in some cocoa powder with my Athletic Greens shake every morning to maximize my metabolism and kill off those damage causing free radicals.
+I’ll usually toss in some cocoa powder with my low carb protein shake every day to maximize my metabolism and kill off those damage causing free radicals.

 Coconut is rich in saturated fats but don’t let that scare you studies have found it contains a form of medium chain triglycerides (MCL) that are metabolized straight into the liver giving you energy and ketones.

 The MCT’s found in coconuts boost your metabolism so you can burn more calories throughout the day.

 Try putting some coconut oil into your coffee to help get rid of stubborn belly fat.

 This study found those who ate 2 tablespoons of coconut oil daily so a big reduction in stomach fat.